AADavin/ALEtutorial/README.md

 ### What is the difference between ALE dated and ALE undated?

 ALE dated is the original model: in this model the transfers are inferred to occur between contemporary lineages.
 This is guaranteed by using as input a dated tree, i.e. a tree in which the branch lengths are proportional to time.
 These have different problems (see Davin et al 2022 for a more detailed discussion), but the main one is that obtaining dated trees is difficult.
 ALE dated is also slow.
 For that reason, ALE undated (Szollosi 2014)  was developed.
-Some of the transfers obtained can be time inconsistent
+Some of the transfers obtained can be time inconsistent (i.e. it is impossible to make a dated tree that meets all the constraints imposed by the transfers)

-### How do you deal with the uncertainties in the Species Tree?
-In its current version, ALE does not account for that uncertainty and Species Tree is taken at face value, so it is important to used well resolved trees.